-“Greenhouse gases (GHG’s) can be reduced by using brine and electric current to convert them into a carbon mineral solid.
+“Greenhouse gas (GHG) emissions can be reduced by using brine and electric current to convert CO2 into a carbon mineral solid.
+It does take some energy.
 All carbon sequestration techniques have an “energy penalty” of some kind.
 A change in entropy happens which dictates that.
-But industrial levels of both brine and GHG occur across our economy, and often sit side-by-side.
-The processes described here eliminate both, and thus eliminate the pollution and waste management required for both.
+But industrial levels of both pollutants–brine waste and emitted GHG–occur across our economy, and often sit side-by-side.
+The processes described here consume both, and thus eliminate the pollution and waste management required for both.

 There is a misperception that greenhouse gases (GHG’s) only come from the energy and transportation sectors of our economy.
 Enormous quantities of both CO2 and CH4 can also be found in the production of cement, steel, hydrogen, ammonia fertilizer, and agricultural practices, among other things.
 Altogether, human activities contribute 37 Gigatons (Gt) of carbon into the atmosphere every year, and that rate itself continues to rise.
 Activists and politicians need to realize that the technologies required to lock-up (sequester) carbon are only now coming online, and that these technologies, preventing GHG emission and even removing existing GHG from the atmosphere, will need to operate at industrial levels to keep up with the industrial tonnages of carbon.
 In the meantime, successful GHG mitigation has been achieved by “carbon offsets”, including funding the growth of new wetlands and forests.
 Though valuable for many reasons environmentally, new wetlands and forests come into equilibrium with photosynthesis and respiration, and eventually release their CO2 or CH4 with burning or decay.
 Their life cycle lock-up of carbon is measured in hundreds of years, only a temporary solution in the quest for long term carbon sequestration.